 Rhyolite is also a very good area for star trails and light painting.
 Unfortunately Rhyolite is closed at night.
-I have heard of people being ticketed.
+I have heard of one professional photographer being ticketed.
+Conversely a Beatty resident of 15 years told me he has never seen or heard of the police being in Rhyolite at night.
 Don't blame me if you get ticketed for being there at night.

 The Rhyolite cemetery has many wooden markers mixed in with more recent headstones, for me the mixture does not photograph well.
 Zooming in on individual graves is probably your best chance of getting a good image.

 On your drive into Rhyolite you will pass the Goldwell Open Area Museum which contains many sculptures.
 The best of these is the "Last Supper" by Belgian artist Albert Szukalski.
 The sculpture shows only the robes of the the twelve apostles and Jesus and is very eerie.
-I'm told it photographs well at night when light painted or under the full moon.
+It photographs well at night when light painted or under a full moon.

-Finally I have seen wild burros in Rhyolite at dusk, and I would not be surprised to see Big Horn Sheep in the area.
+Finally I have seen wild burros in Beatty at dawn and Rhyolite at dusk, and I would not be surprised to see Big Horn Sheep in the area.
 Big Horns are sometimes found near Daylight Pass Road.

 Rhyolite is about 2 1/2 hours from Las Vegas, take I-15 North to US-95.
 Continue on US-95 about 115 miles to Beatty, Nevada.
 In Beatty turn left on NV-374 S (Main Street) and go four miles to the turnoff for Rhyolite.
 374 becomes Daylight Pass Road in California.

-Rhyolite is less than an hour from Stovepipe Wells in Death Valley and makes a good late afternoon shot if you are traveling back to Las Vegas from Death Valley, or are staying in Beatty.
+Rhyolite is less than 45 minutes from Stovepipe Wells in Death Valley and makes a good late afternoon shot if you are traveling back to Las Vegas from Death Valley, or are staying in Beatty.